AckerlyXu/heima/articles/virtual-machines/windows/create-managed-disk-ps.md

 In the example we create an empty data disk as managed disk and assign it to the parameter **$dataDisk2** to use later.
 An empty data disk will need to be initialized logging in to the VM and using diskmgmt.msc or [remotely using WinRM and a script](attach-disk-ps.md#initialize-the-disk), once it is attached to a running VM.

-The empty data disk will be created in the **West China North** location, in a resource group named **myResourceGroup**.
+The empty data disk will be created in the **China North** location, in a resource group named **myResourceGroup**.
 The disk will be named **myEmptyDataDisk**.
 The empty disk will be created in premium locally-redundant storage (LRS).
 StandardLRS and PremiumLRS are the only **-AccountType** options available for managed disks.

 The disk size in this example is 128GB, but you should choose a size that meets the needs of any applications running on your VM.